 Each NPP has facilities for the conditioning and interim storage of radioactive waste resulting from its operation.
 At the Beznau NPP site, there is an additional facility for the dry storage of spent fuel elements and vitrified high-level waste (ZWIBEZ) which became operational in 2008.
 At the Gösgen NPP, a separate building for the wet storage of spent fuel elements was commissioned in April 2008 (Nasslager).
-Currently the Leibstadt NPP is erecting a new building dedicated, amongst others, to a sorting station for solid radioactive waste and to interim storage of large components to be dismantled from the plant.
+In 2017 a new building dedicated, amongst others, to a sorting station for solid radioactive waste and to interim storage of large components to be dismantled from the plant, has been commissioned in the Leibstadt NPP.

-PSI operates the National Collection Centre for all non-NPP radioactive waste, i.e., waste coming from medicine, industry and research.
-It includes facilities for the treatment and conditioning of this radioactive waste and operates the Federal Storage Facility (BZL).
-Between 1974 and 2002 PSI operated a pilot incinerator plant to incinerate low radioactive waste.
-In July 2011, PSI submitted a project for the decommissioning of its pilot incinerator plant to the Swiss Federal Office of Energy (SFOE).
-After a detailed review of the decommissioning project, SFOE issued the decommissioning order in 2014.
-The order allows PSI to start the dismantling of the incinerator.
+On behalf of the Swiss Confederation PSI operates the National Collection Centre for all non-NPP radioactive waste, i.e., waste coming from medicine, industry and research.
+This includes facilities for the treatment and conditioning of this radioactive waste and the Federal Interim Storage facility (BZL).
+Between 1974 and 2002 PSI operated a pilot plant to incinerate low radioactive waste.
+In July 2011, PSI submitted a project for the decommissioning of its pilot incinerator plant.
+After a detailed review of the decommissioning project, the licensing authority (DETEC) issued the decommissioning order in 2014.
+In 2016 PSI started with the dismantling of the plant.